thought-driven/bummr/README.md

 Bummr assumes you have good test coverage and follow a [pull-request workflow] with `master` as your default branch.

-Please note that this gem is *alpha* stage and may have bugs.
+Please note that this gem is _alpha_ stage and may have bugs.

 ## Installation

 ```bash
 $ gem install bummr
 ```

+To run headless (skip interactive rebasing/confirmation), use `BUMMR_HEADLESS=true bundle exec bummr update`.

 By default, bummr will use `bundle exec rake` to run your build.